ORSIFlow: Saliency-Guided Rectified Flow for Optical Remote Sensing Salient Object Detection: Methodology

 where $\mathrm{SPE}(\cdot)$ is the sinusoidal positional embedding.
 The time embedding is injected into Transformer blocks at each stage, yielding temporally-aware multi-scale features $\{F_n\}_{n=1}^{4}$, where $F_n$ denotes the output feature of the $n$-th Transformer stage.

 Given the multi-scale conditional features $\{F_n\}_{n=1}^{4}$, we apply a Salient Feature Discriminator (SFD) followed by a Salient Feature Calibrator (SFC) in a stage-wise manner to progressively refine features at different semantic levels.
-This design is motivated by remote sensing saliency detection, where salient objects are often small, sparsely distributed, and surrounded by dominant background regions with weak contrast; therefore, both global discrimination against clutter and local boundary refinement are necessary.
+For the challenges in the ORSI-SOD task, where tiny objects are difficult to detect and complex boundaries are hard to determine, we propose the SFC module.
+Specifically, we replace the large-kernel convolution in \cite{xu2025dualselectivefusiontransformer} with a 1×1 convolution, and redesign the average pooling and max pooling operations into a dual-branch structure, enabling the model to capture finer-grained objects more effectively.

 SFD aims to enhance target-background separability.
 We generate an importance map based on the difference between two projected channel descriptors: